StrumentiResistenti/MagmaFS/README.md

 A Magma filesystem can be mounted on Linux using the provided `mount.magma` command.
 It requires *FUSE support* in the kernel.

-Magma uses UDP datagram for its Flare (data) and Node (metadata) protocols, respectively defaulting on ports 12000 and 12001.
-On port 12002 it features a TCP console which can be reached with telnet.
+Magma uses UDP datagrams for its Flare (data) and Node (metadata) protocols, respectively defaulting on ports 12000 and 12001.
+On port 12002 it features a TCP console which can be reached using `telnet`.

 A Magma network can be already built, shutdown and re-established, but **no extensive testing has been done on its reliability**.